tapantriv/seattle-201d59/class-04/LECTURE.md

 ### Display

 - How to I display with my adjacent siblings.
   - inline: No height or width: displays inline with other siblings.
   - block: Takes up the whole width of its parent: and allows height and width.
   - inline-block: Displays inline, while also letting height and width be set.

-## Functions!!
+## Functions

 - What / Why / Hooooow
 - The way we repeat operations.
 Stores javascript operations in a "variable"